daremat/es6-epf/README.md

 ```
 Its purpose is to take all the parameters found in the URL (`window.location`), so the component can load them.
 If you remember, this function is also copy-pasted at the bottom of `score.component.js`.
-It would be a great idea to define it once for all, and import it from both `game.component.js` & `score.component.js`.
+It would be a great idea to define it once for all, and import it to `game.component.js` & `score.component.js`.

 **That's where [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) comes in!**